AdityaKane2001/jaxnn/README.md

 # JAXNN:
-### My own neural network written in pure JAX
+### My collection of JAX/Flax models

-Status: Git repo created :)
+This repo houses all my model implementations in JAX.